xuankimtran/docs-1/pages/katalon-studio/docs/katalon-analytics-beta-integration.md

 > Test Reports are only available for **Test Suite/Test Suite Collection** level.

 Starting in **Katalon Studio version 7.0**, you need to specify the organization you're working on to log in to Katalon Studio.
+If you want to switch to another organization, you have to deactivate and reactivate Katalon Studio.

-Then you can configure the integration with Katalon TestOps in two ways:
+You can configure the integration with Katalon TestOps in two ways:

 1. Right after logging in, there is a Katalon TestOps Integration pop-up window.